 The difference between the old way and the new was forcefully brought home to me during a recent appearance before the UK government’s All-Party Committee on Author Income.
 The other organizations like the Society of Authors and the Authors’ Guild were fixed on local issues (Brexit) and the profits of the trade-publishing industry and how that is shared with authors.
 Their recommendations were around copyright restriction and making sure that publishers are fair in sharing out.
 For them, Amazon is all bad, a blight on the publishing landscape.

-The Alliance of Independent Authors was more concerned with international VAT and other sales taxes, with the availability of global distribution for authors (ebook, audiobook and print-on-demand), including bookstore access, and with business and mindset training for authors.
+The Alliance of Independent Authors was more concerned with international VAT and other sales taxes, with the availability of global distribution for authors (ebook, audiobook and print-on-demand), including bookstore access, and with skills training for authors.

 We were asking the UK government to recognize author-publishing as a new way offering significantly more opportunity for improving author income.
 And asking them to support the training authors need to recognize and avail of that opportunity.
 (See ALLi’s Self-Publishing 3.0 campaign for more on this).
-For us, Amazon is a mixed blessing but mostly, to date, a blessing.[Note: ALLi is now expanding this work into six key territories: Australia, Canada, Ireland, New Zealand, UK and US, calling on government and creative industry bodies to recognize the entrepreneurial nature of authorship today, and the social, cultural and–yes–economic contribution of our work.
+For us, Amazon is a mixed blessing but mostly, to date, a blessing.[Note: ALLi is now expanding this work into five key territories: Australia and New Zealand, Canada, EU, UK and US, calling on government and creative industry bodies to recognize the entrepreneurial nature of authorship today, and the social, cultural and–yes–economic contribution of our work.
 Our next submission will be to the New Zealand Review of Copyright]

 I want to stress that this is our Monday Opinion Column and what I said on the podcast, and here in this post, is not ALLi policy, but my personal opinion.
 And that I’m not talking about writing here, but about the publishing side of our business.